 Direction of travel from GPS course when you're moving; magnetometer when you're stationary.
 The gauge view embeds a rotating compass ring with degrees and cardinals.

-Set a threshold — Velocita flashes a red border and delivers a haptic buzz when you cross it.
+Set your own threshold, independent of posted limits — Velocita flashes a red border and delivers a haptic buzz when you cross it.
 Optional haptic ticks every 10 mph or km/h, too.

 mph · km/h · knots